Term Two

 Continue to Term Three.

-You've had a good term with a term GPA of 2.00 or higher.
-However, you are still a term or two away from getting back in Good Academic Standing.
-You are eligible to continue onto Term Three of the program.
+You worked hard and completed this term with a term GPA of 2.00 or higher.
+However, your Academic Standing is not yet in Good Academic Standing.
+If you have successfully completed the BOT Program requirements for Term Two, you are eligible to continue on to Term Three of the program.

 In addition to your courses, you will also be required to participate in another weekly seminar in Term 3 (BOT 145).